Suraj151/esp8266-framework/README.md

 Services are driven the same way, one level up:

 ```
-  srvc list             every service: state and task count
+  srvc list             every service: state, enabled, and task count
-  srvc status <name>    that service's state and the pids it owns
+  srvc status <name>    that service's state, config file and the pids it owns
   srvc start <name>     CONT every task the service owns
   srvc stop <name>      STOP every task the service owns   (a freeze, not a teardown)
   srvc restart <name>   stop, then start
+  srvc enable <name>    persist "enabled yes" in the service's own conf file
+  srvc disable <name>   persist "enabled no", and stop it now
 ```

-Start, stop and restart need root.
+All of these except `list` and `status` need root.
 Ownership is tracked per service rather than per task name, so renaming a task never breaks service control.

+`start`/`stop` are a freeze and a thaw of the current run; `enable`/`disable` decide what happens on the next boot, and are the ones that survive a restart — see [§3.10](#310-the-etc-config-surface).

 ---
 ## 5. Database Layer